hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ## Weaponry

-### Guns (U)
+### Cannons (U)

-There are 4 main sizes of cannon: A large cannon, a universal cannon, a small cannon and an extra small one.
+Cannons serve as the primary armament on military vessels, enabling the discharge of lasers and projectiles.
+The barrel can be equipped with a laser generator, a 'catapult' mechanism for launching projectiles, or left unmodified to launch guided slit bombs.
+Their versatility make the cannons a popular choice.
+There are four primary sizes of cannons available: large, universal, small, and extra small.

-#### The large cannon
+#### The Large Cannon

-This cannon is used for fast-load slit bombs, large-damage slit bombs and laserdrones.
+Designed for high-impact operations, this cannon is capable of launching fast-loading slit bombs, large-damage slit bombs, and laser drones.

-#### The universal cannon
+#### The Universal Cannon

-This is the most common cannon size, which can launch basic slit bombs, cluster slit bombs, deep-penetration slit bombs, shielded slit bombs, basic lasers, machine guns and rockets.
+As the most widely utilized cannon size, the universal cannon can fire a variety of munitions, including basic slit bombs, cluster slit bombs, deep-penetration slit bombs, shielded slit bombs, basic lasers, machine guns, and rockets.

-#### The small cannon
+#### The Small Cannon

-This cannon fits basic lasers, rockets and a single cluster slit bomb.
+This cannon is compatible with basic lasers, rockets, and a single cluster slit bomb, making it a compact but effective option.

-####
+#### The Extra Small Cannon

-This cannon is rare, mainly used by tiny ships such as the Helucky darkfighters.
-It can only fit extra-small slit bombs and basic lasers.
+This rare cannon is primarily found on smaller vessels, such as the Helucky darkfighters.
+It is designed to accommodate only extra-small slit bombs and basic lasers.

 ### Ammo